4n33sh/REDACT/README.md

 # Contribution
 Contributions are Welcome!
 Please open an issue or submit a pull request on the [Github repo](https://github.com/4n33sh/REDACT).
 Please do mind to read the [code of conduct](https://github.com/4n33sh/REDACT/blob/main/CODE_OF_CONDUCT.md) before performing any actions.

----

 # License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under GPL-3.0 License, which allows for free use, modification and distribution of the source code.
 See the [LICENSE](https://github.com/4n33sh/REDACT/blob/main/LICENSE) file for more details.